Mamdouh-Dabjan/Diabetes-classification/README.md

 As for the Python implementation, you can view it in the Jupyter Notebook directly.

 ## Results
-The model achieved an accuracy of 98% on the dataset as well as 98% on every other metric (Precision, recall, f1_score) for both classes.
+The model achieved an accuracy of 98% on the dataset as well as 98% on every other metric (Precision, recall, f1 score) for both the positive and the negative class.